xiaohajiayou/Easy-Markdown-Migrate/README.md

-**Easy Markdown Migrate** is a plugin designed for `Markdown` file migration, achieving binding between files and the images behind their links, helping users to upload、download、move, delete, copy, and paste files or content easily, making local management and image bed backup simpler.
+**Easy Markdown Migrate** is a plugin designed for `Markdown `file migration, binding files with their linked images, and assisting users in local management and image bed backup (easily `uploading, downloading, moving, deleting, copying, and pasting` images and text), making document writing and note organization simpler.

 Project Introduction
 ---------------

-With this plugin, users only need to focus on writing documents.
-The plugin will automatically recognize the image links in the files and match them with the underlying images, achieving quick classification and movement of files and images.
-You simply need to use the shortcut keys for `Migrate Markdown File` or `Copy With Images`, `Paste With Images`, `Copy to clipboard`, to move files and images to the desired location, greatly improving document management efficiency.

-In addition, Easy Markdown Migrate also provides functions such as image bed upload and image download.
-You only need to use shortcut keys for `Upload and Release` or `Upload Select Url`, `Update Origin File`, `Download Images`, to publish the current document (automatically upload, update links, generate origin backup), partial upload (upload selected images, update links), and backup update (download all images of the published version, update origin backup links).
-These operations can help developers publish local files as blog posts; they can also achieve network image backup.
-All these operations automatically maintain the relationship between images and files, ensuring the correctness of image links.

-Our goal is to make `Markdown` document management not only efficient but also more beginner-friendly.
-Even beginners who have never used `Markdown` can put all files and images in the root directory and then use Easy Markdown Migrate to achieve reliable migration management.
+Imagine needing to move a document or a piece of content (including image links) from its current path.
+Do the images migrate with the document/content?
+Are the image links still `valid`?
+*   Currently, to solve this migration issue, images are often automatically uploaded to an image bed (including unused images).
+As resources accumulate, it becomes increasingly difficult to distinguish and separate them.

+*   Image beds have capacity `limits and are unstable`, so they should only be used for backing up final versions, allowing for easy switching between image bed services.
+Before that, local management is necessary.

+*   This plugin `matches image links in files with their underlying images`, enabling reliable migration management for documents, such as quick categorization, `movement, deletion, copying, and pasting`, all `locally`.

+*   Users can simply `publish` and `back up` the final version with one click through the menu or shortcuts, turning local files into `blogs/documents` and completing image bed and local backups.

+*   File management is `entirely local`, with the image bed only saving the final published version, saving image bed resources and making backups easy.

 Main Features